adischik/nexmo-developer/_documentation/en/client-sdk/in-app-voice/overview.md

 ## Voice calls

-**The way to make a voice call is using the Client SDK `callServer()` method.
-This allowes for the use of the [Voice API](/voice/voice-api/overview) to manage the call on the server side.
-The Client SDK application manages the [Event flow](/conversation/guides/event-flow) of the conversation in the client side.**
+**To make a voice call, use the Client SDK `callServer()` method.
+This enables you to use the [Voice API](/voice/voice-api/overview) to manage the call on the server.
+The Client SDK application manages the [event flow](/conversation/guides/event-flow) of the conversation in the client.**

 ## Setup